blackfennec-org/blackfennec/docs/source/domain_model/interaction/navigation.rst

 Navigation
 ==========
-An :ref:`InfoView <definition_info_view>` might not want display the entire substructure it represents by itself.
+An :ref:`InfoView <definition_info_view>` might not want to display the entire substructure it represents by itself.
 For example the :ref:`List <definition_type_list>` does not render its content in full.
-Instead the InfoView provides a clickable are (e.g a button) which when pressed should take the user to the sub-substructure.
+Instead the InfoView provides a clickable area (e.g a button) which when pressed should take the user to the sub-substructure.
 This process is called navigation.

 .. uml::